silicontrip/javagress/README.md

 # javagress
 ## tools to help create different styles of fielding.
 These tools talk to a db backend (via a web api) without the web api these tools do nothing.
+Although they can now work from a file:// url for offline operation.
 These tools also require the Jackson Library to perform json parsing. https://github.com/FasterXML/jackson

+## common arguments.

+All tools should accept the following arguments:

+`-E n specify the maximum number of ENL blocking links.
+0 to cross no ENL link, do not specify to allow any number.` `-R n specify the maximum number of RES blocking links.
+0 to cross no RES link, do not specify to allow any number.` `-C #rrggbb specify colour for drawtools output.`
+`-L output drawtools plan as polylines.`

+the following arguments work in some tools:

+`-M print field MU rather than area.  this requires the MU database.` `-T lat,lng use only fields covering this point`

 ### alllinker
-Tool to find the largest field with the fewest blocking links.
+Tool to find the largest field with the fewest blocking links.  (replaced by layerlinker)

 `alllinker.sh [-E <max number of ENL blocks>] [-R <max number of RES blocks>] <portal range> [<portal_range>] [<portal_range>]`

+For portal range see below

 ### multilinker2
 Tool to create multiple layers from a source field.
+This is an early version of megaplan.

 `multilinker2  <3 point portal range> <number of layers>`